 Successful stock music tends to have two traits.
 First, stock music that sells maintains a consistent emotion and tone.
 If it’s a dramatic classical piece, it should remain a dramatic classical piece.
 If it’s energetic funky hip hop, then don’t mix it up with a weird interlude.

-Second, (most) stock music the sells well is either a short 20-30 second piece of music that tells a story with an intro, body, and conclusion (like this chill downtempo intro/outro) or it’s a repetitive loop, like this old skool hip hop loop, that can be used in the background.
+Second, (most) stock music the sells well is either a short 20-30 second piece of music that tells a story with an intro, body, and conclusion.
+Here are five tips for writing a great song intro.

 If your focused on selling your songs, then when you record, the main thing to focus on is avoiding “distracting” sounds and performances.
 You want to avoid harsh resonances and feedback (unless the song calls for it).
 In other words, you want a nice clean performance.